Alex Rodriguez Reveals What He Loves The Most About Jennifer Lopez

 Alex’s latest gushing remarks about Jennifer come shortly after he posted a sweet tribute to his girlfriend on his Instagram account in celebration of the huge success of her popular “All I Have” Las Vegas residency shows, which will soon be coming to an end.

 Sharing a sweet photo of the twosome smiling together while out to dinner, Rodriguez wrote in the caption of the snap, “I can’t believe you are down to your final 12 shows from this 3-year journey.
-Your talent and work ethic have made “All I Have” the best show in Vegas.”
+Your talent and work ethic have made ‘All I Have’ the best show in Vegas.”

 “Congrats on an amazing and successful residency,” he then continued, adding that he was “privileged to have seen you perform during this incredible run.”